GJBoth/Masters-thesis/source/10_Golgi_droplet.md

 * Obtain steady states at the balance of fluxes.

 In the next section we present our model for the Golgi in the effective droplet model.

-## Golgi as an active droplet

-* The Golgi is able to form de novo (Bevis)
-* Microtubules position the golgi near the mtoc (Sengupta)
-* Nocadazola depolymerizes microtubules -> golgi stacks move towards ERES (sengupta)
-* Golgi size is dependent on amount of trafficking (Sengupta)
-* Separate ministacks seems to be fully functional (Wei)
-* Golgi disassembly is due to imbalanced trafficking: exit from ER is blocked, while outflow still continues (Ronchi)
-* When golgi is completely cut out, stack like struct

-In this section we introduce our model for Golgi biogenesis and maintenance.
-Biologically, our problem encompasses four different populations: the immature cargo, the mature cargo, the Golgi, with all dissolved in the cytoplasm.
-The immature cargo transforms into the Golgi material, which matures into mature cargo.
-Similar to **ref**, we model this however in a simple manner with just the immature cargo phase separating in a dilute and dense phase and the mature cargo implicitly.

-As stated in the previous chapter, once the microtubules are depolymerized, the Golgi ribbon breaks into separate stacks which colocate with the ERES.
-If we model not the complete Golgi but a single stack, we can reduce our problem to 1D, where a droplet can move from one side of the system, representing the Golgi ribbon, to the other side, representing the ERES.
-This simplification permits analytical tractability.
-We thus end up with a 1D box where the dilute phase represents the cytoplasm, while the dense phase represents a single Golgi stack.

-Proteins exiting the ERES are transported towards the ER over the microtubules.
-This is a stochastic process with the proteins detaching from and re-attaching to the microtubules randomly. **ref** shows that such a stochastic process can reduce to a Fokker-Planck equation if the attaching and detaching is much faster than the transport itself.
-As the Fokker-Planck equation is functionally equivalent to an advection-diffusion equation, we hypothesize that we can model protein transport using an advection-diffusion equation.
-Furthermore, **ref** reports that cargo can disappear without reaching the Golgi and we thus add a decay term to the advection-diffusion equation, resulting in the final equation for the evolution of dilute phase:

-$$
-D\partial_x^2 c(x) - v\partial_xc(x)-ac(x)=0
-$$ {#eq:cinside}

-We will neglect the term on the left as we're working in a quasi-static limit.
-The first term on the right is a diffusive, the second term advective with advection velocity $v$, while the last term represents the decay.

-**ref** states that after stack-like structures are formed close to the ERES, they are transported to the ribbon by microtubules.
-Hence we use an advective term next to a diffusive term in the dense phase.
-As the dense phase represents the Golgi, we need a term to account for maturation of the proteins.
-Much discussion on this subject exists (see maternal vs. cisternal maturation), but we choose a simple decay-like term.
-This gives an expression very similar to the dilute phase ([@eq:cinside]), save for a different decay rate:

-$$
-D\partial_x^2 c(x) - v\partial_xc(x)-kc(x)=0
-$$ {#eq:coutside}

-Note that we assume a similar diffusion coefficient in the dense and dilute phase.
-Choosing different diffusion coefficients would result in slighly different length scales (see next section), but would not affect the main results.
-As stated, we also model the mature population implicitly, in this case having the effect that the cargo lost due to the decay term exits the system.

-We now turn to the boundary values.
-As demanded by the effective droplet model, we set at the interface between the droplet and the dilute phase:

-$$
-c(x_0\pm R)=
-\begin{cases}
-    c_0^-,& \text{inside of interface}\\
-    c_0^+,& \text{outside of interface}
-\end{cases}
-$$

-Our system is a 1D box of length $L$, with the left boundary representing the ERES, modeled as a source, and the right boundary a zero-flux boundary, so that all cargo exits the system either through decay in the dilute phase or maturation in the dense phase:

-$$
-(-D\partial_xc+vc)|_{x=0} = J_{in}
-$$

-$$
-(-D\partial_xc+vc)|_{x=L} = 0
-$$

-We solve this set of equations in the next section.